eliazardsuntono/facial_recognition/README.md

 # Facial Recognition Project!
-## This is a project that I am using to practice and use openCV
+## I am using openCV to do this project
+This project serves as a way to expand my knowledge on computer vision!